Audronė Galvonaitė: Biography

 Galvonaitė was born in Anykščiai, Lithuania, to Vytautas Galvonas and Stasė Padskocmaitė-Galvonienė.
-During her younger years, the family lived in several Estonian cities before returning to Anykščiai where she graduated from the elementary and secondary school there.
-In 1967, she began studying at the Faculty of Natural Sciences of Vilnius University, earning her bachelor's degree in geography in 1972.
-For one year she taught geography at a school in Mickūnai (Anykščiai district).
+The family lived in several Estonian cities before returning to Anykščiai, where she completed elementary and secondary school.
+In 1967, she began studying at the Faculty of Natural Sciences at Vilnius University and graduated with a degree in geography in 1972.
+For one year, she taught geography at a school in Mickūnai (Anykščiai district).
 Beginning in 1993, she worked at the Institute of Physics and Mathematics at the Lithuanian Academy of Sciences, 1977–1992, first as an engineer and later as a research associate.
 Since 1992, she has led the Climatology and Methodology Department of the Lithuanian Hydrometeorological Service.

-In 1993, she prepared at the Institute of Physics and Vilnius University to defend her PhD thesis: "Influence of Meteorological Factors on Atmospheric Pollution in Lithuania" about synoptic meteorology, which examines the synoptic-climatological typification of atmospheric processes during rainy periods, the effect of inversions and isotherms on the subsurface thermal field, and atmospheric ozone.
+In 1993, she studied at the Institute of Physics and Vilnius University to defend her PhD thesis: "Influence of Meteorological Factors on Atmospheric Pollution in Lithuania" about synoptic meteorology, which examines the synoptic-climatological typification of atmospheric processes during rainy periods, the effect of inversions and isotherms on the subsurface thermal field, and atmospheric ozone.
 She has also researched the factors that shape the climate, analyzed its peculiarities and changes and popularized meteorological knowledge through radio, television and the press.
 She has participated in international programs on climate change issues, including one in Spain in 1997 where she gave a presentation on southern cyclones.
-Since 2003, she has served as the Lithuanian representative to the United Nation's World Meteorological Organization.
+Since 2003, she has served as the Lithuanian representative to the United Nations' World Meteorological Organization.
+She has published more than 100 scientific papers from meteorology and climatology.

-Galvonaitė has been an active popularizer of meteorological science by contributing on radio shows, sharing scientific information on the Internet and lecturing in local communities.
+Galvonaitė has been an active popularizer of meteorological science by contributing to radio shows, sharing scientific information on the Internet and lecturing in local communities.
 Since 2019, she has been a climate and weather commentator for the Lithuanian TV program "Panorama."
 At the Lithuanian Hydrometeorological Service, she was responsible for the installation of the historical exposition of meteorology.

 Since 1973, she has lived in Vilnius.